LUSOE-Capstone-Team-M17/.github/profile/README.md

 ---

 ## 📫 Contact
-If you are part of Liberty University faculty, the client team at Framatome, or a member of Team 17, please use the GitHub discussions or contact us directly through our LU emails.
+If you are part of Liberty University faculty, the client team at Framatome, or a member of Team 17, please use the GitHub discussions or contact us directly through LU email (jemiller27@liberty.edu)

 ---